sweekrithishetty/Data-Structures-Problems/README.md

 # Data-Structures-Problems
 ##Problems

--Write a program to reverse an array or string.
+1)Write a program to reverse an array or string.

--Find the maximum and minimum element in an array.
+2)Find the maximum and minimum element in an array.